Samoa, California

-Samoa (formerly Brownsville) is a census-designated place in Humboldt County, California.
+Samoa (formerly Brownsville) is a census-designated place in Humboldt County, California, United States.
 It is located 1.5 mi northwest of Eureka, at an elevation of 23 ft.
 Samoa is located in the northern peninsula of Humboldt Bay and is the site of the Samoa Cookhouse, one of the last remaining original lumber camp–style cookhouses.
 The name Samoa is used interchangeably to refer to the peninsula it occupies.
 The population was 229 at the 2020 census.

 Etymology

 Samoa was given its current name in honor of a contemporary crisis in the Samoan Islands in 1890s.
 It was assumed that its harbor was similar to the harbor of Pago Pago in American Samoa, and the town was consequentially named Samoa.
 It was originally known as Brownsville, named for James D.H.
 Brown, who was the owner of a dairy ranch established in 1859.